 5.1 Damaging a communication device to prevent help – PC 591.5

-California Penal Code 591.5 PC makes it a crime for a person maliciously to damage or obstruct a communication device in order to prevent a person from using it to seek help.
+California Penal Code 591.5 PC makes it a crime to maliciously damage or obstruct a communication device in order to prevent a person from using it to seek help.

-Note that this statute requires a prosecutor to show that a defendant damaged a device for the purpose of preventing a person from getting help.
+Note that this statute requires a prosecutor to show that you damaged a device for the purpose of preventing a person from getting help.
 This “prevention of help” element is not included under PC 591.

 5.2 Vandalism and graffiti – PC 594